LakshTrivedi/Plant-Health-Monitoring/README.md

 - 🌿 Upload and classify plant leaf images
 - 🤖 CNN-based disease prediction with TensorFlow
 - 🎨 Dark-mode UI with custom styling (CSS-in-Streamlit)
-- 📊 Extendable for live sensor data and environmental metrics

 ---